 The increase in provision expense related to Member advances aged 120 days and under, was primarily attributed to significant increases in average advance amounts and total advance volume from approximately \$323.2 million to approximately \$561.5 million for the three months ended June 30, 2021 and 2022, respectively.
-This resulted in an increase to the allowance for unrecoverable advances and corresponding higher provision for unrecoverable advances outstanding each period as they are directly correlated with the timing and volume of Member advance activity during the last 120 days prior to the end of the period.
+This resulted in an increase to the allowance for unrecoverable advances and corresponding higher provision for unrecoverable advances expense during the three months ended June 30, 2022 as compared to June 30, 2021.
+We anticipate volatility in Member advances outstanding each period as they are directly correlated with the timing and volume of Member advance activity during the last 120 days prior to the end of the period.

 Throughout the first three months of 2022, loss and collections experience of Member advances remained steady, however, historical loss and collections experience utilized in the calculation of the provision for unrecoverable advances decreased slightly when compared to historical rates used in 2021 primarily as a result of underwriting modifications made during early 2020 in response to the onset of COVID-19.
 These underwriting modifications primarily consisted of lower advance amounts and stricter eligibility requirements.
-Any changes to our historical loss and collections experience directly affects the historical loss rates utilized in the calculation of the allowance for unccloretable advances.
-The changes in the allowance for unrecoverable advances.
+Any changes to our historical loss and collections experience directly affects the historical loss rates utilized in the calculation of the allowance for uncollectible advances.
+The changes in the allowance for unrecoverable advances, period over period, has a direct impact on the provision for unrecoverable advances.